marinemnrd/Covid_Dash_OpenSource/README.md

 # Project Description :clipboard:

 Covid Open Source Dashboard is an interactive Visualisation tool provinding an overview of the evolution of different Covid Pandemic indicators as a function of time.
 The available Indicators are :
-- Number of cases

 - Cumulated Number of cases
-- Number of Deaths
 - Cumulated Number of Deaths
 - 7-day rolling average of confirmed cases / deaths